 With 245 people on board, flight 226A departed Cardiff on time, bound for Girona.
 Weather at the destination that night was poor, with thunderstorms and rain reported across the region, including at two of their three designated alternate airports.
 By the time they neared Girona at 11:14 p.m. local time (9:14 p.m.
 UTC), weather reports indicated that a storm was located southwest of the airfield and the runway was wet.
 The crew elected to land on runway 02, which would allow them to land into the wind and uphill (the runway had a slight gradient from one end to the other).
 This would require a higher workload on approach, however, as runway 02 did not have an instrument landing system.

 During the approach to runway 02, events started to get out of hand.
 The captain extended the speed brakes to increase their rate of descent, but he took his hand off the lever to attend to other tasks and forgot to retract them for 14 minutes, which created considerable difficulties maintaining the proper approach speed and caused the plane to consume about 400 more kilograms of fuel than expected.
 As the plane descended, a flight attendant reported that lightning struck the left wing; shortly afterward, turbulence knocked Captain Nolan’s approach chart out of its clip on the control column and he was unable to retrieve it.
 The headwind soon shifted direction and became a tailwind, increasing the plane’s ground speed significantly.
-At 11:36, Captain Nolan managed to spot the lights of the runway from an altitude of 1,000 feet, but it was clear that they had come in too high, and he elected to abandon the approach and climb back to 5,000 feet.
+At 11:36, Captain Nolan managed to spot the lights of the runway from an altitude of 1,000 feet, but then the controller informed him that the wind had swung around almost 180 degrees and was coming from behind them at 12 knots.
+This was above the maximum landing tailwind permitted under the conditions, so he elected to abandon the approach and climb back to 5,000 feet.

 At 11:46, the lights of the runway began to gleam wetly in the distance.
 “Lights in sight,” Captain Nolan reported.
 26 seconds later, he added, “Contact,” and switched on the landing lights.
 Torrential rain pounded the windscreen; lightning flashed in the distance.
 At 250 feet above the ground, Nolan switched off the autopilot and autothrottle in order to bring the plane down manually.
 But at that moment the autothrottle was making a temporary corrective thrust increase to compensate for shifting winds, and engine power was 25% above normal for this stage of the approach.
 Nolan didn’t notice this excess power until several seconds later, when he looked down at his instruments and realized that they were being pushed above the proper glide path to the runway.
 He immediately moved to push the nose down to get them back on course.